nfisher23/nickolasfisher.com/content/blog/Java-IO-Input-Streaming.md

 [Buffering is usually much faster](https://nickolasfisher.com/blog/Improving-Java-IO-Performance-Buffering-Techniques) than requesting all data a byte at a time.
 The default buffer size is 8192 bytes--this number should be changed if you have a reasonable idea as to the size of the file and how much of the file you actually need to process.
 [Tweak and tinker with benchmarks](https://nickolasfisher.com/blog/Improving-Java-IO-Performance-Buffering-Techniques) liberally if performance is important.

-Finally, sometimes we want to &#34;peek&#34; the next byte into memory, which we can&#39;t do with a normal InputStream.
+Finally, sometimes we want to "peek" the next byte into memory, which we can't do with a normal InputStream.
 We can move forward and backward with a I/O stream using the `PushbackInputStream`:

 ```java
 @Test